TriForceX/JediKnightPlus/README.md

 ### Cheats
 **Description:** Some features available when cheats are enabled

-- [ ] Free backstabs & dfa combos usage
+- [ ] Free backstabs & DFA combos usage
 - [ ] Use force grip on items
 - [ ] NPC spawn like in single player game